 An award-winning technology, ATF allows the removal of spent media while keeping cells in culture.
-Applied using an XCell ATF® device attached to a bioreactor, ATF minimizes cell shear and keeps cells in constant equilibrium with bioreactor contents.
+Applied using an XCell ATF® Device attached to a bioreactor, ATF minimizes cell shear and keeps cells in constant equilibrium with bioreactor contents.
 This results in faster cell growth at higher densities with higher productivity.
-Today, the XCell ATF® device, in single-use or reusable format, is the leading perfusion device for mAb and rProtein production.
+Today, the XCell ATF® Device is the leading perfusion device for mAb and rProtein production.

 Special Report on Continuous Bioprocessing: Upstream, Downstream, Ready for Prime Time?

 BioProcess International, May 2016